sarankathiravan/BeanHealth/DEPLOYMENT.md

 ### Secrets Scanning:
 Netlify automatically scans for exposed secrets.
 To avoid issues:
-- Never commit `.env` files with real API keys
+- ✅ Never commit `.env` files with real API keys
-- Use only `import.meta.env.VITE_*` variables in Vite projects
+- ✅ Use only `import.meta.env.VITE_*` variables in Vite projects
-- Avoid hardcoding secrets in source code
+- ✅ Avoid hardcoding secrets in source code
-- Set environment variables in Netlify dashboard, not in code
+- ✅ Set environment variables in Netlify dashboard, not in code
+- ✅ Use `.env.example` as a template for required variables

 ### Support
 - Check Netlify build logs for detailed error messages